FL

 The University of Florida (UF) offers reputable degree programs in forensic science.
 The American Distance Education Consortium (ADEC) gave the online forensic science program the Award for Excellence from the American Distance Education Consortium (ADEC).
 As the largest forensics college in the world, UF’s faculty has extensive experience training its students in toxicology, DNA and serology, and drug chemistry, to name a few of the class modules.

-The master of science degree in forensic science comprises 32 credits and includes courses such as biological evidence and serology; principles of forensic science; forensic toxicology; applied statistics for data analysis; forensic toxicology; crime scene investigation; and biosecurity and microbial forensics.
+The master of science degree in forensic science comprises 32 credits and includes courses such as biological evidence and serology; principles of forensic science; forensic toxicology; applied statistics for data analysis; crime scene investigation; and biosecurity and microbial forensics.

 • Location: Gainesville, FL